-So this time, I smoked my Kadai Paneer Gravy Recipe with some flavorful smoke and the result was superb.
+So this time, I smoked my gravy with some flavorful smoke and the result was superb.

 It came out just like my fav restaurant and now I can make it anytime in the comfort of my home with the best of ingredients.

-The dry roasting and then grinding of coriander seeds and dry red chillies give this recipe a unique flavor too.
+The dry roasting and then grinding of coriander seeds and dry red chilies give this recipe a unique flavor too.

 It is an altogether awesome experience to eat Karahi Paneer with some piping hot naan or parathas.